mauricehuguenin/ENSO-Antarctica_scripts/README.md

 # To Do:
 - clean up scripts
+- add data to recreate the figures when final
 - add scripts for SI figures
 - push to zenodo and create doi when final